 Introduction

-Unpaved roads account for approximately 1.4 million miles—roughly 35%—of the roadway network across the United States.
+Unpaved roads account for approximately 1.42 million miles, or about 35% of the roadway network in the United States, according to FHWA's gravel roads guide.
 These roads serve mining operations, quarries, agricultural areas, construction sites, townships, and rural communities.
-Without stabilization, they're trapped in a destructive cycle: traffic abrasion loosens surface fines, rain washes aggregate away, wind carries off dust, and freeze-thaw cycles fracture the base, creating ruts, washboards, and potholes.
+Without proper design, drainage, maintenance, and dust control, traffic can loosen surface fines, rain can wash aggregate away, wind can carry off dust, and freeze-thaw cycles can contribute to ruts, washboarding, and potholes.

 What follows breaks down the stabilization techniques available today, how to match the right approach to your road conditions, and the long-term cost case for moving beyond reactive maintenance.